p2panda/handbook/README.md

 - Anonymity: p2panda only needs the cryptographic key-pair to verify peers and therefore does not need any authentication through email address etc. - technically speaking its not anonymous (you are still being connected to your IP address for example), but even this can be solved with the SSB Tor plugin and VPNs.
 - Security: p2panda should be usable for politically sensitive plannings by offering e2e encryption.
 This is not implemented by default but one could think of clients which uses the NOISE protocol, Tor and private messaging / e2e encryption feature of SSB.

+### Client UI / UX

+- Indicate the current "health" status of yourself, how much do you "replicate" your data with others right now / how connected are you with others?
+This is an important indicator to make users understand about their impact on the "reach ability" by others.
+Since everyone serves their own data it comes with a larger responsibility to distribute it yourself / make yourself available.
+- Indicate the "last active" status of others (not necessarily in time).
+This can be an indicator on how reliable a peer is.
+- Show to everyone (not only to the organizer) how much an event is confirmed, so you can get a feeling on how realistic it is that this event will take place.
+This is realized by showing the confirmed state of all the requested event resources.
+Eg. "The event is 75% confirmed".

-### Goals for p2panda implementations
+### Further Goals

 - Runs in a browser, app store submission must be optional
 - low energy usage
 - Allows archiving: Festival servers might be shut off one day, but since the data is on everyones machine it automatically got "backed up" by many.

-### Non-Goals

 - If p2panda is implemented as an extension/superset of SSB, it should be created as its own network without the need to download all of the wider SSB history
 - While p2panda is intended to be flexible in use, its core use case remains organising festivals happening in a physical space with a set beginning and end and mostly human participants.

 ## Use cases